simonmichael/hledger/hledger/hledger.m4.md

 $ hledger balancesheet -o foo.txt -O csv    # write CSV to foo.txt
 ```

-Some notes about the various output formats:
+Here are some notes about the various output formats.

-### CSV output
+### Text output

-- In CSV output, [digit group marks](#digit-group-marks) (such as thousands separators)
-  are disabled automatically.
+This is the default: human readable, plain text report output, suitable for a terminal.

 ### HTML output